Part 1 of a 3-Part Series

 Here’s a powerful example of how the 9/11 tragedy opened a Pandora’s Box of dicey military adventures for government operatives of all kinds:

-WhoWhatWhy has learned that the White House nearly okayed putting the Special Operations Division of the Drug Enforcement Agency (DEA) and the Pentagon’s gonzo Joint Special Operations Command (JSOC) in the business of killing Mexican drug lords.
+WhoWhatWhy has learned that the White House nearly okayed putting the Special Operations Division of the Drug Enforcement Administration (DEA) and the Pentagon’s gonzo Joint Special Operations Command (JSOC) in the business of killing Mexican drug lords.

 This step would have extended assassination policy far beyond the war on terror to a different kind of war: that against drugs and drug traffickers.